dhik-a/dhik-a/README.md

 # Hi there 👋

 Dhika here. <br />
-I'm a software dev with special interest in mobile and front-end development. <br />
+Mobile and web apps developer.
+Currently dealing with Flutter, Android and iOS shenanigans. <br />

 ### Things I code with 👨‍💻: